DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ## Using Selectors

-### Get Selector Matching Set Length
+### Check if an Element Exists

 Functions and CSS selector strings that initialize a selector may return a single matching DOM element on the page, multiple elements or nothing.
-You can use the following Selector properties to check whether the matching elements exist or get a number of them.
+You can use the following Selector properties to check whether matching elements exist and determine the number of matching elements.

 Property | Type | Description
 ------ | ----- | -----